Partakithware/OsirusModLoader/README.md

 Advanced users who prefer pure Java over bytecode manipulation

-Anyone tired of bloated frameworks and steep learning curves
+Anyone tired of bloated frameworks and steep learning curves (They do have more capabilities though)

 🛣️ Roadmap